VAC Website

 Ural Opera Ballet in Yekaterinburg is one of Russia’s foremost venues for music and dance performance.
 The Theatre opened in 1912 and has had its own resident ballet company since the late 1920s.
 The repertoire is designed to bring the public fresh versions of 19th century classics and landmark works of the 20th century.
 New works are also commissioned and new Russian composers, choreographers and directors are regularly invited to stage opera and ballet productions.
 Composers who have worked at the Ural Theatre include Artem Vasiliev, Anatoly Korolev, Yury Krasavin and Alexei Sysoev.
 The Theatre’s choreographers have included Slava Samodurov, Anton Pimonov, Konstantin Keichel, Andrey Kaidanovsky, Maxim Sevagin and Maxim Petrov who became director of the ballet company at the Ural Theatre in 2023.
 The Theatre company tours annually in Russia and abroad and has won numerous short-listings and prizes at Russia’s Golden Mask and Onegin performing arts awards.

-After its premiere at GES-2 House of Culture, the production will be adapted for the stage of the Ural Opera Ballet in Yekaterinburg where the first performances will take place on 8–9 June.
+The world premiere of the ballet took place at the House of Culture in April 2024.
+After that, the production was adapted for the stage of the Ural Opera Ballet in Yekaterinburg.
+The first performances there took place on 8–9 June.

 Ural Ballet artists